MM263/mm263-portfolio/content/blog/case-study-checkout/index.md

 ## Conclusion

 It's very important to recognize the importance of iterating when it comes to any creative work.
 While one can come up with something nice on the first try, there is a chance that you can improve what you did.
-For example, I am currently writing this conclusion on the day after finishing our final iteration and I already can imagine some things that we could make better (e.g. use of space could use some work).
-So, taking a break from work helps to look at it with a fresh eye.
+For example, I am currently writing this on the day after I finished our final iteration and I already can imagine some things that we could make better (e.g. use of space could use some work, common sense tells me that a new iteration of a card could be more detrimental than a picture).
+So, taking a break from work helps me to look at it with a fresh eye and I encourage you to do so too.
+After that, iterate, test and iterate again - this is how I think, that great designs are made.